fpc/FPCSource/install/doc/readme.txt

 2.0 beta series only with the most important targets.
 If you want to change this and create and maintain 2.0 beta releases for other platforms and targets, feel free to contact us, e-mail addresses are listed below.

+There are other platforms which are more or less working, but there is currently no maintainer for them and thus we cannot provide adequate support.
+DOS (i386) using the GO32v2 dos extender is one such example, other examples would include other BSD variants, etc. If you want to change this and create and maintain versions for other platforms and targets, feel free to contact us, e-mail addresses are listed below.

 ****************************************************************************
 * Features